Kingdom of Lochac

 The Kingdom of Lochac is one of twenty "Kingdoms" or regions of the Society for Creative Anachronism (SCA) - an international organization dedicated to researching and recreating aspects of the Middle Ages.

 Comprising Australia, New Zealand and their Antarctic territories, it is made up of almost 40 local groups.

-It is currently ruled by King Ariston Hegelochou and King Jochen Schwalbe.
+It is currently ruled by King Aonghus mac Griogair mhic Raghnaill and Queen Ginevra Lucia di Namoraza.

 The kingdom takes its name from a Dutch term for Australia dating from 1630.